 Q: How would you rate the public transport?

 A: The best is having your own car or a company car.
 I do not use public transport.

 Q: What are the biggest safety issues facing expats living in Zambia?

-A: You find criminality everywhere and there are certain areas to avoid.
-I also always lock the car when I’m driving, but this is the same behaviour seen in other capitals in the world.
+A: You find criminality everywhere, and there are certain areas to avoid.
+I also always lock the car when I’m driving, but this is the same behaviour seen in other capitals around the world.